 Broad sets of applicability.

-Wide application spaces of the IEEE 802.15.4, including Hospital/Medical/Healthcare, Industrial Automation and Social Infrastructure systems, require a set of standardized definitions and protocol for Radio Resource Measurement and Management (RRMM), which enables each strategy and policy of Spectrum Resources Usage (SRU) for the reliable system operation.
-The SRU strategy and policy required by each application space may diverse and sometimes unique, while pertaining RRMM protocol for measurement and management has to be crafted such that maximize the commonality for each application spaces and eventually enhance the reliability, resilience and securities.
+A standardized set of definitions and procedures for radio resource measurement, which facilitates effective management functions in WPANs, can accommodate wide application spaces of the IEEE 802.15.4 including Hospital/Medical/Healthcare, Industrial Automation, and Social Infrastructure systems.

 Multiple vendors and numerous users.

-The membership of IEEE 802.15 demonstrates the interest in WPANs.
-Members include international wireless industry leaders, academic researchers, semiconductor manufacturers, communication equipment manufacturers, system integrators and end users.

-There are at least 10 semiconductor manufacturers that are already providing chipsets for IEEE 802.15.4.
-The 802.15.4 based solutions have been used and are being used in a wide range of applications.
+There are many semiconductor and system vendors producing systems based on IEEE 802.15.4 capable of implementing the technologies and techniques expected to be including in this amendment.

 Compatibility

 Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.